elibarzilay/test/README.md

   consistent as possible.
 When needed, issues can be dragged back to the "In progress" (or "Todo") columns, which will re-open these tickets (with the intention of fixing stuff by the grader).
-* When the meta-pass is done, I sync the graded files back to the handin server, which makes them visible to students.
+* When the meta-pass is done, the cards can be removed from the board (click the `…` and "Archive all cards").
+I then sync the graded files back to the handin server, which makes them visible to students.
 * If/when there are later grading changes (see the [Regrading section](#regrading-and-other-fixes) below), you just commit the changes, and I'll sync them to the handin server later.